-- 252. (1) A regulated financial service provider shall use the standard financial statement to obtain financial information from a mortgage borrower in arrears or in pre-arrears in a case referred to in Regulation 241. - (2) For the purposes of paragraph (1), the regulated financial service provider shall - - (a) provide the mortgage borrower with the standard financial statement at the earliest appropriate opportunity, - (b) offer to assist the mortgage borrower to complete the standard financial statement, and
+- 251. (1) A regulated entity shall use the standard financial statement to obtain financial information from a mortgage borrower in arrears or in pre-arrears in a case referred to in Regulation 241.240. - (2) For the purposes of paragraph (1), the regulated entity shall - - (a) provide the mortgage borrower with the standard financial statement at the earliest appropriate opportunity, - (b) offer to assist the mortgage borrower to complete the standard financial statement, and - (c) inform the mortgage borrower that he or she may wish to seek independent advice, in order to assist the mortgage borrower to complete the standard financial statement, from his or her local MABS, from a personal insolvency practitioner, or from an appropriate alternative. - (3) Where a regulated entity requires a mortgage borrower in a case referred to in Regulation 241240 to return information, including a standard financial statement, according to a particular timeline, the timeline shall be fair and reasonable and shall provide sufficient time to the mortgage borrower having regard to the type of information requested and having regard to whether the mortgage borrower may need to obtain such information from a third party. - (4) A regulated entity shall ensure that its arrears support unit is provided with the standard financial statement completed by the mortgage borrower, immediately on the regulated entity's receipt of same, and shall provide a copy of the completed standard financial statement to the mortgage borrower.

-- (c) inform the mortgage borrower that he or she may wish to seek independent advice, in order to assist the mortgage borrower to complete the standard financial statement, from his or her local MABS or from an appropriate alternative. - (3) Where a regulated financial service provider requires a mortgage borrower in a case referred to in Regulation 241 to return information, including a standard financial statement, according to a particular timeline, the timeline shall be fair and reasonable and shall provide sufficient time to the mortgage borrower having regard to the type of information requested and having regard to whether the mortgage borrower may need to obtain such information from a third party. - (4) A regulated financial service provider shall ensure that its arrears support unit is provided with the standard financial statement completed by the mortgage borrower, immediately on the regulated financial service provider's receipt of same, and shall provide a copy of the completed standard financial statement to the mortgage borrower. - (5) Subject to paragraph (6), where in a case referred to in Regulation 241, less than 12 months have elapsed since a completed standard financial statement was last received from the borrower, the regulated financial service provider may deem that standard financial statement last received, together with any information which has changed in that standard financial statement according to the mortgage borrower's confirmation, to be the completed standard financial statement obtained for the purposes of paragraph (4). - (6) Where in a case referred to in Regulation 241, 12 months or more have elapsed since a completed standard financial statement, excluding any completed standard financial statement deemed as such pursuant to paragraph (5), was last received from the mortgage borrower, the regulated financial service provider shall again comply with the requirements of paragraphs (1) to (4). - (7) This Chapter shall not prevent a regulated financial service provider from either - (a) requiring a mortgage borrower, in a case referred to in Regulation 241, to provide supporting documentation to corroborate information provided by the mortgage borrower in a standard financial statement or, - (b) requiring a mortgage borrower to provide supporting documentation to corroborate information which has changed in a completed standard financial statement according to the mortgage borrower's confirmation.
+- (5) Subject to paragraph (6), where in a case referred to in Regulation 241240, less than 12 months have elapsed since a completed standard financial statement was last received from the borrower, the regulated entity may deem that standard financial statement last received, together with any information which has changed in that standard financial statement according to the mortgage borrower's confirmation, to be the completed standard financial statement obtained for the purposes of paragraph (4). - (6) Where in a case referred to in Regulation 241240, 12 months or more have elapsed since a completed standard financial statement, excluding any completed standard financial statement deemed as such pursuant to paragraph (5), was last received from the mortgage borrower, the regulated entity shall again comply with the requirements of paragraphs (1) to (4). - (7) This Chapter shall not prevent a regulated entity from either - (a) requiring a mortgage borrower, in a case referred to in Regulation 241240, to provide supporting documentation to corroborate information provided by the mortgage borrower in a standard financial statement or, - (b) requiring a mortgage borrower to provide supporting documentation to corroborate information which has changed in a completed standard financial statement according to the mortgage borrower's confirmation.